 This program built seven grade separations (either under or over passes) where high volume streets are impacted by freight trains along the BNSF Railroad in North County.
 With all seven grade separations open to traffic, an OC Bridges completion ceremony was held on October 24, 2017.
 To date, the Board has approved approximately \$664 million in committed M2 and external funds for all seven of the OC Bridges Program grade separation projects.
-Minor activities this quarter include completion of punch list items and close out of projects.
+Minor activities this quarter include warranty work and close out of projects.

-Segment: Kramer Boulevard Grade Separation
+Segment: Kraemer Boulevard Grade Separation